-For Popeyes it all started with a simple tweet, which took only 15 minutes to write and has now been shared over 85,000 times, to create a social media feud that lead to record breaking demand for its products.
-Popeyes initially reaped the benefits of publicity in the battlefield, but the spat quickly led to shortages in supply for Popeyes.
+For Popeyes, it all started with a simple tweet, that took only 15 minutes to write and has now been shared over 85,000 times, to create a social media feud that lead to record breaking demand for its products.
+Popeyes initially reaped the benefits of publicity amongst the battlefield but, without adequate supply planning, the spat quickly led to shortages in supply for Popeyes.
 Drive-thru lines caused traffic jams in the roads, and some employees reported large orders and long shifts.

 Chicken.
 Brioche.
 Pickles.
 New.
 Sandwich.
 Popeyes.
 Nationwide.
 So.
 Good.
 Forgot.
 How.
 Speak.
 In.
 Complete.
 Sandwiches.
 I mean, sentences. pic.twitter.com/14kXBv4jJw

 — Popeyes Chicken (@PopeyesChicken) August 12, 2019

 The Chicken Wars of 2019 between Popeyes and Chick-fil-a is a cautionary tale about the havoc social media can wreak on supply chains.
 To avoid squandering opportunities afforded by unprecedented demand, supply chains need to run like well-oiled machines.
 Enter supply planning.

 Here are four important lessons from the Chicken Wars of 2019.

 Collaborative and cross-functional S&OP is no longer optional in a business environment where social media can upend supply chains in a moment notice.
 Collective intelligence from marketing, sales, procurement, finance, etc. helps decision makers have access to current information.
 Advances in technology such as predictive analytics and cognitive computing empower top companies to build forward-looking, dynamic planning systems that are nimble and can respond quickly to spikes in demand — or better yet, anticipate that they might be coming.